udayvunnam/xng-breadcrumb/docs/local-development-guide.md

 - commit bump files and changelog
 - create a new tag with the new version number

-CircleCI gets notified on every new tag push and publishes the library if build and tests are success
+GitHub Actions CI gets notified on every new tag push and publishes the library if build and tests are success

 ## Tests